Since 2013, we’ve been working with the World Wildlife Fund UK (WWF-UK) to restore and protect rivers across England.

 Water is the main ingredient in all of our products, and it’s also an important part of our production process.
 That’s why we want to make sure we use it in a way that’s responsible and sustainable.
 We also want to show other businesses how they can reduce their impact on freshwater environments.

 As part of our global commitment to sustainability, our goal is that by 2020 we will be safely returning to nature the same amount of water that we are using.

-We’re improving the health of two of England’s unique chalk streams – one is in south London, close to one of our bottling plants, and this one in Norfolk.
+We’re improving the health of two of England’s unique chalk streams – one is in south London, close to one of

 The River Nar: a case study